sulahtla/sulahtla/README.md

 - 👋 Hi, I’m @sulahtla
-- 👀 I’m interested in Linux, ML, honelabs,
+- 👀 I’m interested in Linux, ML, homelabs,
 - VPS integrations, technical documentation
 - 🌱 I’m currently learning all of the above,
 - plus Python and Rust (and Docker...)
+- and extended server administration skillsets.
 - 💞️ I’m looking to collaborate on anything!
 - I love to help!
 - 📫 How to reach me ...
 I'll add something